AFG64/aquaguard-c-data-platform/README.md

   - **Emergency banner** that lists all active issues and offers a “Call emergency” link
 - Clean project hygiene: CMake, tests (CTest), GitHub CI, docs, and Conda env.

+## Background & demo context
+- Built for the IoT Systems class: the real device is an **Arduino-based water monitoring sensor** measuring flow, temperature, humidity, pressure, and leak alerts.
+- The **Python simulator** mimics the Arduino exactly, sending the same JSON over TCP so we can demo without hardware.
+- Full pipeline shown in the presentation: **Arduino (or simulator) → C gateway → Web dashboard**; the dashboard behavior is identical with the actual IoT device.

 ## Quick Start

 1) **Set up Conda (recommended)**